 Also referred to as the customer retention rate (CRC) or simply “the renewal rate,” churn measures the contract value for customers who have stopped paying for your product or service.

 Ensure your customers are renewing and that the addressable market is sufficiently sized.
 In other words, ensure there are plenty of companies like your existing customers who you can reach.
 One important note is not to count customers sold by the founder.
 The founder usually has a greater ability to sell the service than an average salesperson would and may have found some out-of-the-ordinary customers (early adopters) to sell to.
-Instead, only count average customers who have been sold to by average salespeople in your renewal rate analysis.
+Instead, only count the average customer who has been sold to by average salespeople in your renewal rate analysis.

 The Next Step: Develop Your Own SaaS Metrics Reporting

-With a firm understanding of some of the primary financial metrics for SaaS companies in Phase 1, you've taken the first step in steering your SaaS ship through the choppy waters of product/market fit.
+With a firm understanding of some of the primary metrics for SaaS companies in Phase 1, you've taken the first step in steering your SaaS ship through the choppy waters of product/market fit.

 Now it's time to take this knowledge and put together your own SaaS metrics reports by tracking Cash Burn Rate & Runway, Accurate ARR, and Renewal Rate, as well as a few others.

 We've developed an example framework to help you get your reporting the proper structure.
-It's available here as a free download
+It's available here as a free download.

-Keep in mind that while Excel or Google Sheets may be the right solution to managing your SaaS metrics out of the gates, there will come at time when a more robust solution will make sense.
+Keep in mind that while Excel or Google Sheets may be the right solution to managing your SaaS metrics out of the gates, there will come a time when a more robust solution will make sense.
 And that time will likely come earlier than you think due to the costly limitations of managing your SaaS metrics in a spreadsheet.

 Since we are experts at producing SaaS reporting, we would naturally be happy to help you customize the framework based on the nuances of your particular business.
 But feel free to download a free sample dashboard here, then set up a time to chat if and when you're ready.